DarwinNE/FidoCadJ/README.md

 working in an Unix-like environment.
 If you prefer using some kind of IDE such as Eclipse, you may try, but I do not provide assistance about it and I will always refer to the scripts I wrote.
-And no, I will not change my habits, sorry :-)
+And no, I will not change my habits, sorry :smile:

 3.1 Compile and run the sources on a MacOSX operating system (>=10.8)
 ---------------------------------------------------------------------

-If you are using MacOSX, just open up a terminal window, go into the fidocadj/trunk directory and type:
+If you are using MacOSX, just open up a terminal window, go into the `fidocadj/trunk` directory and type:

     ./rebuild

 FidoCadJ should be automatically compiled and launched.
-You can use the following script to create a jar archive in the jar/ directory:
+You can use the following script to create a jar archive in the `jar/` directory:

     ./createjar